 If you are taking Japanese course for your college or department requirements, please consult with your college or department advisor first.

-The Japanese Placement Exam or the Simple Proficiency-Oriented Test (SPOT) is for students who have had previous study or exposure to the language.
+The Japanese Placement Test or the Simple Proficiency-Oriented Test (SPOT) is for students who have had previous study or exposure to the language.
 The exam will help you determine the course level in which to enroll.

-Dates and Time
+Date and Time

 UCSD Students may wish to have it certified that they have attained a level of conversational and reading proficiency to satisfy their language requirements.
 Revelle and Eleanor Roosevelt Colleges require such certification for the baccalaureate degree and some UCSD departments have an undergraduate language requirement as part of their major program.
 We offer a proficiency exam for Japanese.

 Please follow these procedures.